aidong33/laravel_blog_aidong/README.md

 * Docker: Enterprise Container Platform for High-Velocity Innovation.
 The Docker Platform is the industry-leading container platform for continuous, high-velocity innovation, enabling organizations to seamlessly build and share any application — from legacy to what comes next — and securely run them anywhere.

-*Choice: Based on the feature requirement for this project that simple and fast construction, ** composer ** is more align with our developement purpose.
+* Choice: Based on the feature requirement for this project that simple and fast construction, **composer** is more align with our developement purpose.

 ### CodeIgniter vs Laravel

   * CodeIgniter:
-    ** Object Oriented
+    *Object Oriented
-    ** Codeigniter is easy to learn for beginners
-    ** Codeigniter doesn’t come with built-in authentication features ** CodeIgniter doesn’t have any inbuilt unit testing tools
+    *Codeigniter is easy to learn for beginners *Codeigniter doesn’t come with built-in authentication features *CodeIgniter doesn’t have any inbuilt unit testing tools

   * Laravel:
-    ** Relational Object-Oriented
+    *Relational Object-Oriented
-    ** Laravel comes with authentication class features ** Laravel has an inbuilt Unit testing tool
+    *Laravel comes with authentication class features
+    *Laravel has an inbuilt Unit testing tool
-    ** Laravel allows programmers to define custom HTTPs routes.
+    *Laravel allows programmers to define custom HTTPs routes.
 The developers can also create a specific URL for each HTTPS route
-    ** Laravel offers many additional features which are difficult to learn for beginners
+    *Laravel offers many additional features which are difficult to learn for beginners

- * choice: Based on our project feature requirement that user login, register, user authentication, and custome routing, ** laravel ** is more align with our demand.
+   * Choice: Based on our project feature requirement that user login, register, user authentication, and custome routing, **laravel** is more align with our demand.

 <!-- GETTING STARTED -->